drew-abbo/mcfunc_compiler/README.md

 > [!TIP]
 > Functions do not need to be declared before they are called.

-The `tick` keyword means that function should be placed in the `#minecraft:tick` function tag.
+The `tick` keyword means that a function should be placed in the `#minecraft:tick` function tag.
 The same is true for the `load` keyword and the `#minecraft:load` function tag.

 ```mcfunc
 tick void tickFunction() {